ceph/ceph/doc/dev/osd_internals/erasure_coding/pgbackend.rst

 the last interval which went active in order to minimize the number of divergent objects.

-The dificulty is that the current code assumes that as long as it has an info from at least 1 osd from the prior interval, it can complete peering.
+The difficulty is that the current code assumes that as long as it has an info from at least 1 osd from the prior interval, it can complete peering.
 In order to ensure that we do not end up with an unrecoverably divergent object, a K+M erasure coded PG must hear from at